openid/fapi/fapi-2_0-message-signing.md

 The values signed in a JARM response may be of limited value for non-repudiation as the values are artifacts of the OAuth flow (e.g. code and state) rather than real world values (e.g. account number and amount).
-However JARM is still useful in providing message integrity to the Authorization Response.
+However JARM is still useful in providing message integrity to the authorization response.